alephjs/aleph.js/CONTRIBUTING.md

 # Contributing to Aleph.js

 Welcome, and thank you for taking time in contributing to Aleph.js!
+You can help us in different ways:

 - ∆ add new feature
 - ✘ bugfix
+- ✔︎ review code
 - ☇ write plugins
 - 𝔸 improve our [documentation](https://github.com/alephjs/alephjs.org)